-The word ‘half’ indicates that something is not whole.
-The other half is missing, or doesn’t exist.
+The word ‘half’ indicates that something is not whole, that the other half is missing or doesn’t exist.
 That’s fine when we are dealing with cake or how much cream you want in your coffee.
-It isn’t ok when you are dealing with human beings.
-Especially human beings who have siblings they love very much.
+It isn’t okay when you are dealing with human beings, especially human beings who have siblings they love very much.

-And yes, I do understand that biologically speaking we are dealing with half of someone’s genetics being shared while half are not.
-However, I can think of only one circumstance where that needs to be discussed at all.
-Medical History.
+Yes, I do understand that biologically speaking we are dealing with half of someone’s genetics being shared while half are not.
+However, I can think of only one circumstance where that needs to be discussed at all and that is medical history.
 There is no other reason ever for someone to go out of their way to point out to siblings that they are not ‘whole.’

 Unless you are researching their ancestry or determining who may or may not be genetically predisposed to something, it’s completely unnecessary.
-Unnecessary and quite honestly no one’s damn business.
+It is also unnecessary and quite honestly no one’s damn business.